 WBCs, produced in the bone marrow and frequent travelers in the bloodstream and tissues, detect invaders from the body, such as viruses or bacteria, and produce antibody proteins to attack the pathogen.
 Specific genes drive the release of these proteins.

-The researchers examined leukocytes isolated from blood taken from astronauts, 11 men and 3 women, belonging to the Canadian Space Agency and NASA.
-They found that gene expression in as many as 247 genes in leukocytes it was about a third normal levels while in space.
+The researchers examined leukocytes isolated in blood taken from astronauts, 11 men and 3 women, belonging to the Canadian Space Agency and NASA.
+They found gene expression in as many as 247 genes in leukocytes it was about a third normal levels while in space.

 A look to the future: the search for countermeasures

-Uncovering altered gene behaviors in leukocytes represents a significant step towards understanding human immune system dysregulation in space.
-This altered behavior may result from a phenomenon called "fluid shift," in which blood, in the absence of Earth's gravity, is redistributed from the lower to the upper body.
-Researchers don't believe increased exposure to solar radiation in space is to blame.
+Discovering altered gene behaviors in leukocytes represents a significant step towards understanding the dysregulation of the human immune system in space.
+This altered behavior may result from a phenomenon called “fluid shift,” in which blood, in the absence of Earth's gravity, is redistributed from the lower to the upper part of the body.
+The researchers do not believe that increased exposure to solar radiation in space is the cause.

 Immune system problems in space were already known to science, but the specific mechanisms remained a mystery.
-These new discoveries pave the way for possible solutions that minimize the health risks to astronauts.
-As one author of the study pointed out, 'New and specific countermeasures will be needed.'
+These new discoveries open the way to possible solutions that minimize health risks for astronauts.
+As one study author pointed out, “New and specific countermeasures will be needed.”